 Why is my visa for only 30 days, not 90 like other tourists?
-If you obtain your tourist visa upon arrival, most officials at borders and airports will stamp your passport for 30 days.
-If you plan to stay longer tell them before they stamp it.
-You may also extend your 30-day tourist visa up to 2 times for another 30 days each time, at the Bolivian Immigration Service.
+If you obtain your tourist visa upon arrival, immigration officials at borders and airports will stamp your passport for 30 days.
+If you plan to stay longer you may also extend your 30-day tourist visa up to 2 times for another 30 days each time, at the Bolivian Immigration Service office in major cities.

 What if I need to stay longer than 90 days?
 If you need to stay in Bolivia longer than 90 consecutive days, you may not enter on a tourist visa.
 You'll have to choose one of the other visa choices that suits your plans (volunteer, student, residency, etc.)

 What if I overstay my 90-day tourist visa?
 Tourists from all three groups (including those who don't need a visa) will be fined Bs.
 20 per day if they stay in Bolivia past the 90 days allowed per calendar year.
 Be prepared as you'll have to pay this in cash as you're leaving the country.
 (Also, be forewarned that while it may seem like a good idea to simply overstay your visa and pay the fine on your way home, it was meant as a punitive fine, not as a way to "extend" your visa.
 During the days that you are overstaying your visa, you are technically in the country illegally and exposing yourself to unnecessary risk as you will be subject to all Bolivian laws regarding illegal aliens and deportation).